jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 W_{vocab}
 $$
-to generate score for each word in the vocabulary (1004).
+to generate scores for each word in the vocabulary (1004).
 We will make the first word prediction by select the one with the highest score (say, "A").
 At time step 2, we will fit the highest score prediction "A" as an input into the time step 2.
 With
 $$
 h_1
 $$
-computed at time step 1, we made the second preduction "bus".
+computed at time step 1 and "A", we made the second preduction "bus".

 <div class="imgcap">
 <img src="/assets/rnn/cap7.png" style="border:none;;">
 </div>

 Here we compute the score and set the caption word at time step t to be the word with the highest score.
-We set prev_word to this prediction which will be used as data input for the next time step.
+We set prev_word to this prediction which will be used in the next time step.
 ```python
 scores, _ = affine_forward(next_h, W_vocab, b_vocab)
 captions[:, t] = scores.argmax(axis=1)